 China has been bolstering its satellite systems and plans to keep on doing just that, causing concerns for U.S. military officials.

-"China has developed a large constellation of imaging and remote sensing satellites," the’s recent annual report to Congress on China notes.
+"China has developed a large constellation of imaging and remote sensing satellites," the Pentagon’s recent annual report to Congress on China notes.
 "These satellites can support military objectives by providing situational awareness of foreign military force deployments, critical infrastructure, and targets of political significance."

 The coming year will see an even greater reliance on space sensors.